imustafin/imustafin.github.io/en/_posts/2020-11-09-react-ant-rails-graphql-active-storage-upload.md

 Don't forget to update the Rails routes.
 If you have a wildcard rule to redirect all requests to React like this:
 ```ruby
 match '*path', to: 'react#index', via: :all
 ```

 Then you can exclude the Active Storage paths from this rule like this:
 ```ruby
 match '*path', to: 'react#index', via: :all,
   constraints: ->(req) { req.path.exclude? 'rails/active_storage' }
 ```

 And that's it.
-Happy direct uploading!
+Happy direct uploading :relaxed: